Wisdom, sleeping..

 Wisdom is learning how to understand, who to be and how to live.

-Being wise is the state of mind, an attitude, by which you - a person with no special power - rise beyond living the day like an animal laborans or homo faber if you prefer, domesticated to serve machines, power, money and dogmas.
+Your effort to be wise is - from the beginning - the state of mind, an attitude, by which you - a person with no special power - rises beyond living the day like an animal laborans or homo faber if you prefer, domesticated to serve machines, power, money and dogmas.

-Wisdom is not some universal science which you can lay down as measurable "behaviours", general laws and theory, one for all and everywhere.
-The state of being wise, is life grown aware of itself from life's own point of view.
+The state of being wise, is ultimately life grown aware of itself, affirming human life's own point of view.
 It emerges at the first person, in actual individuals.
-Wisdom dwells in someone's feelings, thought and action, it guides unique persons among humans, through the unruly events of the human condition.
-It is not a generic recipe to apply, a measurable behaviour, or a disembodied machine-friendly algorithm; it is a souls's artful living in this world.
+Wisdom (and its opposite) dwells in your image of the world, in your everyday life-space, in your good sense.
+It inhabits your feelings, thought, values and action.
+It guides you as a unique person among humans, through the unruly events of the human condition; it is your souls' awakened living in this world.

-Here on Earth, in biographies rising to life-stories, the pursuit of wisdom produces civilisation, good sense and humaneness, - a regard for human values and limits.
+Here on Earth, in biographies rising to be life-stories, the pursuit of wisdom produces civilisation, good sense and humaneness.

 *

-The trouble with wisdom, cast in metaphors, maxims and fables to be preserved and simple enough to be understood by many, is that it sleeps suspended in time, half-alive half dead.
-Its meaning is hardly separable from the one who gives it and from the one who receives it.
-To be useful anew, elsewhere and someday, it needs to be resurrected from its slumber in changed times and circumstances.
-To rise and serve you, the seeker of wisdom, to become your own, those notable words - accounts, paradigms, metaphors and symbols - must turn from other people’s interpretation into your own understanding.
-Understanding is a living state of one, individual mind, similar to the surprise of discovery, which you can only experience by yourself.
-Like all ideas, wise truth must translate from general thoughts into present commonsense and obviousness, usable.
+The trouble with the knowledge of wisdom, cast in metaphors, maxims and fables - to be preserved and simple enough to be understood by many - is that it sleeps suspended in time, half-alive half dead.
+It is like the grains in the Parable of the Sower; most are waisted on bad soil, some fall on good fertile earth.
+The meaning of wise words is hardly separable from the one who gives it and from the one who receives it.
+To be useful anew, elsewhere and someday, wisdom needs to be resurrected from its slumber in changed times and circumstances.
+To rise and serve you, the seeker of wisdom, to become your own, those notable words - accounts, ideas, precepts and symbols - must turn from other people’s interpretations into your own understanding.
+Understanding is a living state of one individual mind, similar to the surprise of discovery, which you can only experience by yourself.
+Like all ideas, wise truth must translate from general thoughts into present commonsense and obviousness, practicable.
 It must augment your point of view and fit your situation.
-It must project light in front of you - to illuminate the way and ease your progress - and not into you eyes - to dazzle you and lead you in awe but half blinded, ready to be led.
+It must project light in front of you - to illuminate your way - and not into you eyes - to dazzle you and lead you in awe but half blinded, ready to be led.

 Accordingly, you are not expected to believe what you read here but rather examine with critical sense.
 If it tells you something try it out carefully.